revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 The birth-death process depends on two other parameters as well, the origin time and the sampling probability.
 The origin time, denoted $\phi$, represents the starting time of the stem lineage, which is the age of the entire process.
 The sampling probability, denoted $\rho$, gives the probability that an extant species is sampled.

 The assumption that, at any given time, each lineage has the same speciation rate and extinction rate may not be realistic or valid in some systems.
-RevBayes currently allows for this assumption to be violated in numerous ways such as, [episodic diversification rates]({% page_url divrate/ebd %}), [environment-dependent diversification rates]({% page_url divrate/env %}), [branch-specific diversification rates]({% page_url divrate/branch_specific %}), or [diversification rates tied to a species trait]({% page_url sse/bisse-intro %}).
+Several models are currently implemented in RevBayes that relax the assumption of constant rates such as, [episodic diversification rates]({% page_url divrate/ebd %}), [environment-dependent diversification rates]({% page_url divrate/env %}), [branch-specific diversification rates]({% page_url divrate/branch_specific %}), or [diversification rates tied to a species trait]({% page_url sse/bisse-intro %}).

 {% subsubsection Fossilization Process %}